SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The food is on the pricier side and they unfortunately seem to no longer have a discount for PES students.

 I like how it's still able to simulate the fun chill vibe of acco at offline tournaments.
+It also has the novelty that makes it feel like we're going out instead of staying at PES.

 ## Community